rax-incubate/gcp-image-processing-example-app/Readme.md

       extract-text  2023-02-01 16:03:10.950  THESE DUMB
       ```

+      * These errors can be ignored.
+      ```
+      LOG: Container Sandbox: Unsupported syscall UNKNOWN[435/0x1b3](0x3e670d76cb50,0x58,0x3e0bb1e94850,0x8,0x3e0bae000640,0x3e670d76cc6f).
+It is very likely that you can safely ignore this message and that this is not the cause of any error you might be troubleshooting.
+Please, refer to https://gvisor.dev/docs/user_guide/compatibility/linux/amd64/#UNKNOWN[435/0x1b3] for more information.
+      ```

   * Delete the image.
 At this point we have the most basic of functions in place and the start of event stream.
     ```
     gsutil rm gs://$GCS_BUCKET/sample.png